arroyox/convert-list-to-purl/README.md

 Make sure to give permission to the file. chmod 755 convert_purl.sh .
-Create a file.txt and paste the list of github, maven, go, debian, npm files.
+Create a file.txt and paste the list of github, maven, nuget, go, debian, npm files.